I’m writer and a K-12 teacher who lives in Vancouver, British Columbia.

-I’m currently at UBC working toward a B.Ed to become a K-12 teacher in British Columbia.
+I completed my B.Ed at UBC specializing in Middle Years—Self-Regulated Learning.
 My interests as a teacher lie in inclusive education—I’m hugely inspired by Shelley Moore and Dr. Jennifer Katz, who have made astounding contributions to BC’s inclusive education practices.

 I have a “propedeuse” degree from the Universiteit van Amsterdam in Pedagogical Sciences (Education Psychology-ish) specializing in developmental disorders.
 I studied in Holland for five years (in Dutch!) in my early twenties.
 No, my family is not Dutch, and no, I did not speak the language before moving.
 Looking back, I honestly can’t believe I did that—It was another life!